govindarajanv/CKS/notes.md

   - rm bash and sh from /usr/bin
   - set user using USER
   - To share the same PID kernel namespace $ docker run -d --name app2 --pid=container:app1 -d nginx:alpine sleep infinity
+  - tags can be overwritten where as image digest cannot be overwritten
 - log files
   -  /var/log/pods
   -  /var/log/containers